Revolutionary-Games/Thrive/doc/setup_instructions.md

 to add or edit strings into the game.

-You can quickly install these by using the command `pip install Babel PyBabel-json Babel-Thrive` or
+You can quickly install these by using the command `pip install Babel Babel-Thrive` or
-`pip3 install Babel PyBabel-json Babel-Thrive` if you have Python installed.
+`pip3 install Babel Babel-Thrive` if you have Python installed.

 ### Poedit (optional)